GeekVisit/uproot/README.md

 ## Test Data Included

-To test uprt yourself, there are test input files located under the `test/test-data` folder.
-Simply copy the examples given in `uprt -h` and try out the test files.
+To test uprt yourself, there are test input files located under the `test/test-data` folder in the repository.
+Simply open a terminal, clone the repository, cd into the uproot directory and apply the examples given in `uprt -h` on the test files.

 ## Video Demo